AdaCore/gnatstudio/docs/users_guide/extending.rst

     .. index:: style

     Color used in a source editor for lines that cause style errors.
-If white, the style errors aren't highlighted.
+If white, the style errors are not highlighted.
 (See :ref:`Compilation/Build`)

   * :guilabel:`Compiler info highlighting`